 The way we see it, drunk drivers made the decision to drink and get behind the wheel, so they should have to face the consequences of their actions.
-If you decide to retain a Shreveport drunk driving accident lawyer from the Morris Bart law firm, our attorneys can investigate your case and gather evidence on your behalf, with the ultimate goal of proving liability and revealing the truth behind your accident.
+If you retain a Shreveport drunk driving accident lawyer from the Morris Bart law firm, our attorneys can investigate your case and gather evidence on your behalf, with the ultimate goal of proving liability and revealing the truth behind your accident.

 To learn more about our legal services, contact a member of the Morris Bart law firm team today at (318) 553-5470.
 We offer free consultations to Shreveport car accident victims.